afnog/sse/setup/lxc.md

 Ensure that systemd gives [sufficient tasks](http://unix.stackexchange.com/questions/253903/creating-threads-fails-with-resource-temporarily-unavailable-with-4-3-kernel) to LXC containers started by `at` and `cron`, by editing `/etc/systemd/system.conf`, uncommenting `DefaultTasksMax` and setting it to at least 12288.
+See [here](https://news.ycombinator.com/item?id=11675133) for more information on this problem.

 Stop the container and make a lot of copies: